AdFabConnect/cordovaFuse/README.md

 Furthermore, we'll update this Fuse frequently with astounding new features.
 The next to come : Being able to update your js files dynamically from the cloud (You won't have to resubmit your app for a js bug fix !)

-Saty tuned and enjoy !
+Stay tuned and enjoy !

 ##Pre-requisites